mehatabpathan/PP5/README.md

 ### Custom error pages:
 Custom Error Pages were created to give the user more information on the error and to provide them with buttons to guide them back to the site.

-400 Bad Request - Fresh Nest is unable to handle this request.
+400 Bad Request - Grocery Store is unable to handle this request.
 403 Page Forbidden - Looks like you're trying to access forbidden content.
 Please log out and sign in to the correct account.
 404 Page Not Found - The page you're looking for doesn't exist.
 500 Server Error - Due to an internal error we are unable to process this request.